xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 ### Enable PgBouncer exporter for monitoring

-To enable monitoring for the PgBouncer service, the following `pgbouncerExporter` must be enabled and configured:
+To enable monitoring for the PgBouncer service, `pgbouncerExporter` must be enabled and configured.

 NOTE:
 When enabling `pgbouncerExporter`, `PGBOUNCER_USER`, `PGBOUNCER_PORT`, and `PGBOUNCER_PWD` environment variables must be created.

+To automatically create a sidecar container start exposing metrics for each of the PgBouncer replicas add configuration:

 ```yaml
 pgbouncer: